Omar-kh/personal-blog/content/blog/http_server_python_scratch/introduction.md

 server_socket = socket.socket(socket.AF_INET, socket.SOCK_STREAM)
 ```

-Here, we've imported the socket module and defined the host and port we want our server to run on.
-The `socket.socket()` method initializes a new socket (or endpoint) for network communication.
-This is where the magic starts:

-- `socket.AF_INET`: This is the address family for the socket. `AF_INET` corresponds to IP version 4 (IPv4).
-There's also `AF_INET6` for IP version 6, but for simplicity, we're sticking with IPv4.
-The choice of address family determines what kind of addresses can be used with this socket and what kind of network it can speak over.

-- `socket.SOCK_STREAM`: This is the type of socket we're creating. `SOCK_STREAM` means it's a TCP socket.
-TCP (Transmission Control Protocol) is one of the main transport protocols in the IP suite and is connection-based, guaranteeing the delivery of packets in the order they were sent.
-This makes it suitable for transmitting things like HTTP, where the order and integrity of packets is important.
-If we were working with a protocol like UDP (User Datagram Protocol), which is connectionless and doesn't guarantee the order of delivery, we'd use `SOCK_DGRAM` instead.

-Choosing `AF_INET` and `SOCK_STREAM` means we're creating a TCP socket that communicates using IPv4 addresses.
+Next, we associate the socket with a specific address and port on the machine using the `bind()` method.
+In our case, we're binding it to `127.0.0.1`, the loopback address, meaning the socket will listen for connections originating from the local machine.

 ```python
 server_socket.bind((HOST, PORT))
 ```

-`bind()` is essential.
-It associates the socket with a specific address and port on the machine.
-In our case, we're binding it to `127.0.0.1`, the loopback address, meaning the socket will listen for connections originating from the local machine.
+With `listen(5)`, our socket is now marked as "listening".
+The number 5 indicates the maximum number of queued connections our server will allow.

 ```python
 server_socket.listen(5)
 ```

-With `listen(5)`, our socket is now marked as "listening".
-The number 5 indicates the maximum number of queued connections our server will allow.
+The while loop ensures our server continuously accepts new connections. `accept()` waits for an incoming connection and returns a new socket representing the client, and the address of the client.

 ```python
 print(f"Server listening on {HOST}:{PORT}")